 One of the best ways to feel more self-confident is by failing… and then getting back up and moving forward.
 When you fail and then keep going, your self-confidence increases because you know that you can get through just about anything (and that failing isn’t the end of the world).

 Part of this is about being willing to fail in the first place.
 The rest is about being willing to speak up and try new things.
 Doing this often leads to some level of failure.
 But that’s how you learn, isn’t it?

-For more about this growth-oriented, fail-forward mentality and how to cultivate it properly, read How To Begin Feeling More Self-Confident After You’ve Failed.
+For more about this growth-oriented, fail-forward mentality and how to cultivate it properly, read How To Be Confident Again After Failure (5 Strategies).